Probate Court Guardianship: Planning Can Protect Your Rights

 Spotlight on Haldol

-Haldol is one of the medications used on nursing home residents in Massachusetts.
+Haldol is one of the antipsychotic medications used on nursing home residents in Massachusetts.
 According to the Physician's Desk Reference, Haldol, also known as Haloperidol, "is an anti psychotic drug used to treat schizophrenia," control Tourette's disorder in adults and children, and " hyperactive children with aggression when other treatments are ineffective."
 The PDR says that "Haloperidol has caused death in elderly people taking it for psychological problems."

 We can explain your continuing duties to your loved one, including the duty to monitor any medication that the person needs.
 If a person under Guardianship needs antipsychotic medications, special "Roger's Authority" from the Probate Court, will be required.
 Roger's Authority (named after a Supreme Judicial Court case) is obtained by the Guardian, who petitions the court, and provides medical evidence from doctors that explaining the need for the medication.